 The Progressovka project is located in the Mykolaiv region in the South of Ukraine.
 The project will be realized in collaboration with PowerChina Guizhou Engineering Co.
 Ltd. that will provide construction financing and Engineering Procurement and Construction (EPC) services to the project, while Scatec Solar will be the equity investor and provide EPC management, Operation & Maintenance as well as Asset Management services.
 The project will be realized under Ukraine’s 10-year Feed-in-Tariff scheme and the solar power plant is expected to deliver power also beyond the Feed-in-tariff period.
 Commercial Operations of the plant is expected in the first half of 2020.

-The Rengy project, situated in the Mykolaiv region in the South of Ukraine, is being built in partnership with Rengy Development Group.
+The Rengy project, situated in the Mykolaiv region in the South of Ukraine, is Scatec Solar's first Project in Ukraine.
+Scatec Solar owns 51% of the project and Rengy Development Group holds the balance.
 The project will be realised under the country’s 10 years Feed-in-Tariff scheme and the plants are expected to deliver power also beyond the Feed-in –tariff period.
 Commercial operation is expected during 2019.

 The Kamianka project is Scatec Solar’s second project in Ukraine located in the Cherkasy region in central Ukraine.
 The project is developed, constructed and operated by Scatec Solar and Scatec Solar is also the lead equity investor in the project with 60% ownership, while FMO holds the remaining 40%.The project will be realised under the country’s 10 years Feed-in-Tariff scheme and the plants are expected to deliver power also beyond the Feed-in–tariff period.
 Commercial operation is expected in fourth quarter 2019.